CreateR-coder/Streamflix-Addon/README.md

 This project is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

-When re-using or sharing this code, please attribute original authorship to [Your Username](https://github.com/CreateR-coder/).
+When re-using or sharing this code, please attribute original authorship to [CreateR-Coder](https://github.com/CreateR-coder/).